 I have an issued permit but have not yet started construction.
 Can I still apply for grants?

-- Yes, but construction work for the project must not have started prior to the effective date of the application intake period.
+- Yes, but work on the portion of the project that you are requesting funding for must not have started before the effective date of the application intake period.

 Can I qualify for more than one incentive for a property?